Ordinary higher-order types,

 such as ‘pred(T1, T2)’ and ‘func(T1, T2) = T’,

 represent only pure predicates or pure functions.

-But for each ordinary higher-order type Foo, there are two corresponding
+But for each ordinary higher-order type Foo,

-types ‘semipure Foo’ and ‘impure Foo’.
-These types
+‘semipure Foo’ and ‘impure Foo’.

 These types can be used for higher-order code

 For example the type ‘impure func(int) = int’

 represents impure functions from

 There are no implicit conversions and no subtyping relationship between ordinary higher-order types and the corresponding impure or semipure higher-order types.
-However, a value of an ordinary higher-order type can be explicit “converted” to a value of an impure (or semipure) higher-order type by wrapping it in an impure (or semipure) lambda expression that just calls the pure higher-order term.
+However, a value of an ordinary higher-order type can be explicitly “converted” to a value of an impure (or semipure) higher-order type by wrapping it in an impure (or semipure) lambda expression that just calls the pure higher-order term.